Commercial Bicycle Shop Building in Pawley’s Island, South Carolina

 - Easy entry access for customers with bikes and delivery vans

 - The ability to add more space (via mezzanine)

 They purchased a building from Sunward in early 2020 to accommodate all of these needs.

 When customers first walk into the store they often say “Wow!
 This is a big bike shop.
 I’ve never seen so many bicycles.”
 They are often impressed by the building.

 Sunward met and exceeded all of their expectations!
 The building is now large enough to keep all of their inventory under one roof, and even house a larger supply of rental bikes!
-The additional clear span open space allows for better organization of rental bikes, new bicycles and accessories and helps them services their customers more efficiently.
+The additional clear span open space allows for better organization of rental bikes, new bicycles, and accessories and helps them service their customers more efficiently.

 And not to mention the ability to display the bikes!
 Check out the display.

 The building is Tan in color and stands 60’x100’x18’, featuring high ceilings, with room to add a mezzanine and expand if needed in the future.